alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 Sacha Zarb
 10:00am to 11:30am

-The talk will look at how GOV.UK Pay, has brought functionality to the platform, that allows services to quickly and easily add recurring payments.
-We will talk about the design challenges, how services are using this, and how we've designed this for the future.
+The talk will look at how GOV.UK Pay has brought functionality to the platform, which allows services to quickly and easily add recurring payments.
+We will talk about the design challenges, how services are using this and how we've designed this for the future.

 ### From pixels to paradigm shifts – tailoring a dedicated design system to catalyse innovation in the Italian Ministry of Economy and Finance
 Simone di Fresco